 - Online forms and workflows.

-All these great features are available in a single integrated platform requiring just one sign-on.
-With backups, updates, online security as well as ongoing help and support included in a modest monthly fee, an intranet solution is hard to beat.
+These great features are available in a single integrated platform requiring just one sign-on.
+The cost-effective monthly fee includes backups, updates, online security, and ongoing support.
+An intranet solution really is hard to beat.